The Consumer Finance Law Review: Spain

-In its ruling on 24 February 2017,12 the Spanish Supreme Court amended its own criteria to be consistent with the CJEU's judgment of 21 December 2016.
-The Supreme Court recognised the invalidity of floor clauses with retroactive effects, not only from 9 May 2013 (as initially established), but as from their original start date.
+In its ruling on 24 February 2017, the Spanish Supreme Court amended its own criteria to be consistent with the CJEU's judgment of 21 December 2016.
+The Supreme Court recognised the invalidity of floor clauses with retroactive effects, not only from 9 May 2013 (as initially established) but as from their original start date.

-In turn, the Spanish government approved Royal Decree-Law 1/2017 of 20 January on urgent measures for the protection of consumers in floor clause matters, which, among other things, implements measures expediting recovery process for amounts unduly paid by consumers to credit entities as a result of floor clauses contained in loan or credit agreements guaranteed by chattel mortgage; and establishes a preliminary procedure for the out-of-court settlement of disputes that is voluntary for the affected consumer, establishing the obligation of the banking entities to implement this procedure and ensure that consumers who have floor clauses in their loan or credit agreements have been properly informed about their existence.
+In turn, the Spanish government approved Royal Decree-Law 1/2017 of 20 January on urgent measures for the protection of consumers in floor clause matters (Royal Decree-Law 1/2017), which, among other things, implemented measures expediting a recovery process for amounts unduly paid by consumers to credit entities as a result of floor clauses contained in loan or credit agreements guaranteed by chattel mortgage; and established a preliminary procedure for the out-of-court settlement of disputes that is voluntary for the affected consumer, establishing the obligation of the banking entities to implement this procedure and ensure that consumers who have floor clauses in their loan or credit agreements have been properly informed about their existence.

 In addition, the Spanish General Council of the Judiciary issued a resolution of its Permanent Commission, dated 25 May 2017, assigning specific courts exclusive jurisdiction over all disputes relating to general conditions included in financing agreements containing in rem guarantees involving a borrower who is a natural person.